microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_monitoring_servers/_index.md

     ![Screenshot of searching Azure Policy](./img/01.png)

 - Click on **Assignments**.
-You will see the Azure Policy initiative _(Ag) Enable Azure Monitor for Hybrid VMs with AMA_.
+You will see the Azure Policy initiative "_(Ag) Enable Azure Monitor for Hybrid VMs with AMA_".
 This initiative enables Azure Monitor for the hybrid virtual machines with AMA.
-It takes a Log Analytics workspace as parameter and asks for an option to enable Processes and Dependencies.
+It takes a Log Analytics workspace as a parameter and asks for an option to enable Processes and Dependencies.

     ![Screenshot of Azure Monitor initiative assignment Azure Policy](./img/02.png)